heremaps/naksha/docs/LIFECYCLE.md

 This is actually important for [rebasing](#rebased).

-### FORKED / CREATED
+### CREATED
-When a feature is created, the `action` is set to `CREATED` by the client.
+When a feature is created, the `action` is set to `CREATED`.

+This requires that the feature does not have a `uuid`, then the _operation_ is set as well to `CREATED`.

+### FORKED
-When a _client_ wants to copy a feature from one collection into another, or to change the _ID_ of a feature in a collection, the _storage_ will detect that this happened.
+When a _client_ copies a feature from one collection into another, or changes the _ID_ of a feature in a collection, the _storage_ will detect that this happened, because the feature does have a not matching `uuid`.
 It will decode the _GUID_ stored in the `uuid` of the feature, and recognize, that the _GUID_ refers to a foreign feature.
 The storage will copy the _GUID_ read from the `uuid` of the originating state into the `origin` property to keep track of this situation.
 This mechanism is important to [rebase](#rebased).

-The _operation_ is either `CREATED`, when a new feature was created with no origin, or `FORKED`, when the feature is forked, so originally from a different source, and therefore an `origin` was set.
-Note that a client is allowed to manually set an `origin`, the storage will detect if this is a valid _GUID_ (syntactically valid), and when it is, it will switch the operation to `FORKED`, this improves indexing, and searching for features, when [rebasing](#rebased).
+While the action is set to `CREATED`, the _operation_ is set to `FORKED`, so originates from a different source, or the _ID_ was changed.

+A client may manually set an `origin`, the storage will detect if this is a valid _GUID_ (syntactically valid), and when it is, it will switch the operation to `FORKED` as well, this is necessary to perform [rebasing](#rebased) later.
+If the `origin` is set to a value that is no valid _GUID_ the behavior is undefined, but the `origin` should still be persisted.

+### UPSERT
-Technically the _storage_ supports an _UPSERT_ operation, which is just automatically resolved by the storage into create or update, depending on the feature exists already or is really new.
-The _UPSERT_ is no real individual action, it always will result in on of the other actions and operations.
+Technically the _storage_ supports an _UPSERT_ operation, but eventually it is just automatically resolved by the _storage_ into either create or update, depending on the feature exists already, or is new.
+The _UPSERT_ is no real action nor an operation, it always will result in one of the other actions and operations.

 ### UPDATED
 When a feature is updated by the client, the `action` is set to `UPDATED` by the client.

 If a client wants to update a feature, it should read the feature, then modify it, and then send the modified feature back, without changing the XYZ namespace, except for the `tags`.
 When it does this, the change is performed atomically safe, because the `uuid` will hint the server which version was modified by the client, and is expected as current _HEAD_.
-If the feature was updated meanwhile by another client, the _server_ can try to perform an [auto-merge](#auto_merged--updated), otherwise it will respond with a conflict.
+If the feature was updated meanwhile by another client, the _server_ can try to perform an [auto-merge](#merged), otherwise it will respond with a conflict.
 This is what the low-level _storage_ will always do, no _storage_ does implement the auto-merging, because it would be unnecessary code replication, complicate the storage implementation, and actually will not allow business use-cast adjustment.

 An `UPDATE` will never change the `origin`, or `target`, they must store the same value as before, so as the previous state referred by `prev_tn`.

-### AUTO_MERGED / UPDATED
+### MERGED
-For all updates, the exact behavior is like following:
+For updates, the exact behavior is like following:

 The client reads the latest version (_HEAD_ state) of the feature it wants to modify, we call this state _BASE_, because it is the state on which the changes the client did are _based_ upon.
 Now, the client modifies it into some _NEW_ state, and tries to save its changes.
 This only succeeds when _HEAD_ and _BASE_ are still the same.
 Assuming another client did the same concurrently, a conflict arises.
 The other client have read the same _BASE_ state, done changes, and then updated the feature.
 Now, the feature is in a new _HEAD_ state, with _BASE_ being a preceding state.
 There can be multiple changes between _BASE_ and _HEAD_ now.